 Government delays flagship child poverty plan until the autumn

-- The government delayed its flagship child poverty strategy until autumn 2025 to align it with the upcoming budget and ensure fully funded measures.
+- The UK government delayed its flagship child poverty strategy from spring to autumn 2025 to coincide with the autumn budget statement.

 Insights by Ground AI